LinkedIn Summary Examples for Every Career Level

 I advise two early-stage startups and I'm open to board and advisory roles.
 Best way to reach me: [email protected].

-The philosophy statement ("building systems, not heroics") differentiates this person from every other VP of Sales.
-The numbers are at the right altitude for an executive — ARR, team size, acquisition outcomes — not granular activity metrics.
+Why this works: The philosophy statement ("building systems, not heroics") differentiates this person from every other VP of Sales.
+The numbers are at the right altitude for an executive (ARR, team size, acquisition outcomes) not granular activity metrics.

 Career Changer Summary Example